Rwenzori Mountains: Glacial recession

 An ongoing concern is the impact of climate change on the Ruwenzori's glaciers.
 In 1906, forty-three named glaciers were distributed over six mountains with a total area of 7.5 km2, about half the total glacier area in Africa.
 By 2005, less than half of these were still present, on only three mountains, with an area of about 1.5 km2.
 Recent scientific studies, such as those by Richard Taylor of University College London, have attributed this retreat to global climate change and have investigated the impact of this change on the mountain's vegetation and biodiversity.
-In 2012 Klaus Thymann lead an expedition with the environmental charity Project Pressure creating comparative photographs to visually document the glacier recession, the findings were published in global media including BBC One Planet and The Guardian.
+In 2012, 2020, 2022, 2024 and 2025; Klaus Thymann led expeditions with the environmental charity Project Pressure creating comparative photographs to visually document the glacier recession, the findings were published in global media including BBC One Planet, The Guardian and Yale Environment 360.

 The alteration can be seen in comparative images.
 As the temperature rises and the glaciers recede, vegetation slowly creeps up the mountain.

+In 2025, Project Pressure created the world's first 3D model of the Ugandan glaciers on Mount Stanley using drone photography and GPS coordinates.
+They found that the surface area of the Stanley Plateau glacier fell by 29.5% between 2020 and 2024.
+During the drone survey, the exhibition also discovered an accessible ice cave.